CONSTITUTION AND REGIONAL SECTION BYLAWS

 2. Committee on Arrangements: The President shall be empowered, when the need arises, to appoint a Committee on Arrangements for the annual meeting.

-3. Audit Committee: The President shall appoint an Audit Committee of at least two National AACT members to periodically audit the Associations books and to present an audit report at the regular annual meeting of the National AACT.
+3. Audit Committee: The President shall appoint an Audit Committee of at least two National AACT Council members to determine the auditing practices to insure the finances of the organization are appropriately managed.
+The committee will audit the Association's books and present an audit report at the regular annual meeting of the National AACT; audit should take place at the direction of the Council.

 4. The President shall be empowered by the Council to appoint such additional committees as are necessary for the best interest of the Association.

-5. The President shall appoint a chairperson of the Stroud Jordon Award Committee, whose task it shall be to find a suitable candidate to receive the award each year.
+5. The President shall appoint a chairperson of the Stroud Jordan Award Committee, whose task it shall be to find a suitable candidate to receive the award each year.

 ARTICLE IX: QUORUMS